CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-02.md

 1. Apply consistent effects across the visuals on the page, then step back and confirm the overall design remains clean, professional, and easy to read.

-1. Review and Save the report.
+1. Review and save the report.

-   - final report looks like this after applying all.
+   - Final report looks like this after applying all.

      ![](./Images/L2E2T3S12.png)